Skip to main content

 SeverityExit CodeDescription

-Error1Hardcoded text, missing keys
+Error1Hardcoded text, missing keys, type mismatches

 Understanding Issues